Skip to Main Content

 1. First, you want to find out who and what is on your ballot.
 You can use the Voter Toolkit from the Ohio Secretary of State webpage to view your sample ballot.

 2. Next, you’ll want to research the candidates and issues on the ballot.
 The League of Women Voters Smart Voter program has created a guide for How to Judge a Candidate.
-The American Association of State Colleges and University’s Democracy Commitment Project will walk you through the process of critically analyzing candidates, issues, and political messaging.
+The Legal Defense Fund also has some useful advice on How to Research Candidates and Issues, and critically analyze political messaging.

 3. When researching, you’ll need to be aware of the sources you are consuming and the truthfulness of the candidates’ statements.